boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 ```

 This is a nice and easy data structure for our variables.
-And because most languages come with a hashmap builtin, we do not have implement much!
+And because most languages come with a hashmap built-in, we do not have implement much!

 Let's add the ability to nest our scopes.
-Since all scopes are the same, we can just build a self referential  data structure:
+Since all scopes are the same, we can just build a self-referential data structure:

 ```rust
 struct Scope {